-What is DC generator?
+What is a DC generator?

 The machine is an important thing that reduces human effort.
 A D.C. generator is an electrical rotating machine whose primary function is to convert mechanical energy into electricity.
 When the conductor cut magnetic flux, an emf is induced by Faraday’s law of electromagnetic induction process.
 D.C. generator working principle is almost similar to the D.C. motor.

 Basically, there are two types of generators AC and DC.
-Now we will discuss the construction details of DC generator.
-DC generator is an important machine for all places (industry, home, office, and others).
+Now we will discuss the construction details of the DC generator.
+DC generator is an important machines for all places (industry, home, office, and others).
 It is used in several places to ensure to continuity of electricity supply.
 We know well that the construction and working principle of DC generator is not complex and it is similar to the DC motor.
 Now we are going to discuss the construction of a dc machine.
 The DC generator and D.C. motor have the same general construction.
 All DC machine has five principal components such as

 - Field System

 The other essential parts of a D.C.
 Generator are the magnetic frame, yoke, pole shoe, pole shoes, field or exciting coils, armature core and windings, brushes, end housings, bearings, etc.